Eater App Experience

 The most difficult tab to design for was the explore section.
 I was stuck on 3 iterations, and could not logically favor one over the other.
 So I decided to mock up a few to test in high fidelity to see if a user would prefer one experience over the other.

-I grabbed a usertester whom happened to be sitting next to me on an airline.
+I grabbed a passenger whom sat next to me on an airline.
 It was quick, and I had my user click through all three designs.
 I wanted to know which versions were the most engaging, and which one got the user diving into the content faster.
 My theory was the 2nd version would perform better, simply because instead of taking the user to another mobile view for the topic, the results are already there to explore.

 What I didn't anticipate was the user thought it would be more interesting to see the buttons view in the first concept.
 His reasoning, was it gave the expectation of what the topic would be about before clicking.
 The other views did not set expectations for the content, therefore the 1st option was the best in this case, where the topics section had been split visually in buttons instead of my theory of the side-scrolling to view in the 2nd version, and the least favored was the last option, a list version.